 "By the Hand of the Moon" references the separation from the maternal to recognize the self.
 The idea of the self as a container of experience is suggested through the bowls, and the different phases of self-discovery are referenced through the distinct states of each bowl.
-I chose to use wax to make the bowls, selected for its fragile and transparent characteristics, which evoke similar human qualities.
+I chose to use wax to make the bowls, selecting it for its fragile, transparent characteristics, which evoke similar human qualities.
 The thread, a symbol of individual experiences in one's life, carries the weight of our experiences.
 Countless experiences shape an individual's character; individually, these experiences may not seem significant, like a single thread has limited strength, but collectively, the thread and one's experiences add up to a greater strength.

 Wax, thread, hair, water, wood, 2'4" x 9' x 25', 2001